VAlphonso/UT_Austin_FundraisingAnalysis/README.md

 To minimize the spread of numbers in capital gain's column, I divided the entire row by 100.
 This will put the values in the same range as the rest of the columns without losing any data.
 Now, the entire dataset is between 1 and 40.
 ![divide.png](Resources/divide.png)

 I performed two different functions to numerically describe the remaining columns.
-The first was from the pandas library called "get_dummies".
+The first was from the Pandas library called "get_dummies".
 This essentially transforms binary data into ones and zeros and creates an extra column.
 Each column populates with a one and a zero based on the original input.
 The second function "Label Encoder" comes from the SciKit-Learn library.
 It transforms each value to a numeric representation of all the categories in that row.
 ![binary.png](Resources/binary.png)
 ![transform.png](Resources/transform.png)

 This is the final product as a dataframe ready for the next level of analysis.
 ![preprocessed.png](Resources/preprocessed.png)

-- PCA
+### 2. Cluster Modeling Using PCA

 To begin clustering, I utilized an elbow graph to show where increasing the number of clusters no longer caused differences in the results.
 In other words, I plotted clusters on the x-axis and inertia, which measures the amount of variation in the dataset, on the y-axis.
 I can now visually see where the point of diminishing return for clustering is reached.
 In this case, I feel that five clusters will suffice.
 ![elbow.png](Resources/elbow.png)